Last Updated on March 7, 2026 by Maged kamel

 Solved problem 4-16 using the French equation.

-This is the 21st post of the compression Member Posts-part 3, which includes our problem is 4-16, from Prof. Alan Williams’s book, structural engineering reference manual.
-The French equation was made For side sway Uninhibited- unbraced frame, for the k value, which is =sqrt(1.6*GA*Gb+4(Ga+Gb)+7.5)/ sqrt of(GA+Gb+7.5).
+A sway frame with two spans is given, for which the effective length factor K is required for the given members.
+The French equation was made for side sway Uninhibited- unbraced frame, for the k value, which is =sqrt(1.6*GA*Gb+4(Ga+Gb)+7.5)/ sqrt of(GA+Gb+7.5).

 This is the list of post 21: Solved problem 4-16 using the French equation.

-This is the 22nd post of the compression Member Posts-part 3 which includes how to consider is the adjustment of columns of different end conditions ? and how to get the m value for end conditions for girders of braced frames?
+This is the 2nd post in the Compression Member Posts, Part 3 series, which covers how to consider column adjustments for different end conditions and how to determine the m value for end conditions of girders in braced frames.

 This is the list of post 22: Modification to Alignment Chart Braced Frame.